pazadeh/BAAM/README.md

 1.2.
 Projector: This code will perform and intensity projection on the images with same size.

 2. Data Preparation (Python):

-2.1.
+2.1  Data Annotation: Creating hot vectors for images to include their class.
+Here we extract this from the names of the files.
+2.2.
 Augmentation: For increasing the number of images in training data set using standard augmenatation techniques such as rotation, translation and ...
-2.2.
+2.3.
 Schuffel: For shuffeling the data into train, validation and test datasets and creating HDf5 file format for optimal big structure.

 3. Read and write libraries (Python): For transforming the data from different dataset into correct format in the process of training including batching and ...